georgebwang/Beamer-MonashBS/README.md

 ## Usage

-For a one-time use, simply copy all the files & directories in the `MonashBS-Clean` into the folder where your `.tex` file is located at.
+For a one-time use, simply copy all the files & directories in the `MonashBS` into the folder where your `.tex` file is located at.

-To conveniently allow for repetitive usage, copy the whole folder `MonashBS-Clean` into your `texmf/tex/latex` folder (which should have all the user-installed LaTeX packages).
+To conveniently allow for repetitive usage, copy the whole folder `MonashBS` into your `texmf/tex/latex` folder (which should have all the user-installed LaTeX packages).
 The actual location depends on how you installed LaTeX as well as your operating system, on my Linux machine the path is just `~/texmf/tex/latex` (i.e., in my home directory).
 If the path does not exist, manually creating those directories will work.

-In your `.tex` file, add `\usetheme{monbafclean}` to the preamble to use the theme.
+In your `.tex` file, add `\usetheme{monbs}` to the preamble to use the theme.

 ## About the Design